 This week’s guest story takes us all the way to heartland New Zealand with Cate of Caffeinated Traveller.
 Cate’s first encounter with travel began at the age of four with a taste of a chocolate found in a Christmas package from abroad.
 Ever since that first bite, she began a personal quest for more of the “sweet stuff” which has evolved, over time, into a quest for caffeine.
 Originally from New Zealand, Cate has lived and travelled extensively through Australia, Asia and Europe and was recently introduced to Central America.
 She tries to visit New Zealand often, packed with a laptop and a camera.

-OFF THE HIGHWAY In search of a volcano in heartland New Zealand
+In search of a volcano in heartland New Zealand

 It was yet another day of bad weather.
 Heavy snowfalls were expected in the mountain regions along with rain in the low lying areas.
 I groaned at the radio announcer, as he delivered his hourly dose of gloom, slightly annoyed at his celebratory tone.
 Outside was wet and bone-chilling cold – one degree Celsius – unchanged since yesterday.